DENGYONGZHEN/devops-space/toeic.md

 - (D) necessarily

-🎈17.After a preliminary consultation, Miller System Service ----a  plan outlining the types of services that will benefit your business.
+🎈🤫17.After a preliminary consultation, Miller System Service ----a  plan outlining the types of services that will benefit your business.

 - (A) was created

-- ##### (B)having created
+- (B)having created🔐

 - (C) had been created

-- (D)will create
+- ##### (D)will create

 🎈18.The position of marketing director will be assigned to either  Mr. Hanyu in the marketing department------- Mr. Nishikori, who was interviewed on Monday.